-19.7 Reservation modification
+15.7 Reservation modification

-For a base point-to-point service specification we support the modification of schedule (start or end time), as well as the capacity of the service.
-The schedule element is within the core criteria element, and remains as is, specifying a change in the combination of startTime and endTime as desired.
+For a base point-to-point Service Definition we support the modification of schedule (start or end time), as well as the capacity of the service.
+The schedule element is within the core criteria element, and remains as is, supporting a change in the startTime and/or endTime accordingly.
 For the external service schema, only the elements to be modified are included in the request.
 These will be defined as separate elements within their schema definition for inclusion as modifiable items.